solvia-labs/solvia/docs/src/staking/stake-programming.md

 ---

-To maximize stake distribution, decentralization, and censorship resistance on the Solana network, staking can be performed programmatically.
+To maximize stake distribution, decentralization, and censorship resistance on the Solvia network, staking can be performed programmatically.
 The team and community have developed several on-chain and off-chain programs to make stakes easier to manage.

 #### Stake-o-matic aka Auto-delegation Bots

 This off-chain program manages a large population of validators staked by a central authority.
-The Solana Foundation uses an auto-delegation bot to regularly delegate its stake to "non-delinquent" validators that meet specified performance requirements.
+The Solvia Foundation uses an auto-delegation bot to regularly delegate its stake to "non-delinquent" validators that meet specified performance requirements.
 More information can be found on the [official announcement](https://forums.solana.com/t/stake-o-matic-delegation-matching-program/790).